 For example, when I was studying law I rented law textbooks online.
 While I ordered them from this very helpful website, these were physical books that I could study without worrying about the usual electronic distractions.
 For this reason, I really think there is now too much emphasis placed on online learning and using the internet for research.
 While this certainly has its place, it makes it much more difficult for students to focus on the task at hand and soon, when they’re pressed with deadlines they turn to online essay writing services, which, to be honest, helped me a lot during my college years.

 While countering distraction may seem like an uphill battle, I think we can make progress if we address it on multiple fronts.
-To begin with, we can encourage students to rely on offline research so they don’t become overly dependent on the internet.
+To begin with, we can encourage students to rely on offline research so they don’t become overly dependent on the internet (ie. while working on book reports).
 We should also discourage them from using phones and other distracting devices in the classroom.
 Additionally, more research needs to be done on the roles played by other factors, such as diet and lack of exercise.